sisrfeng/coc-wiki/Using-configuration-file.md

 * The default one bundles with this plugin, which is [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json)

-* The user configuration should be named as `coc-settings.json` and placed inside folder `$VIMCONFIG` or `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim`, it's recommended to have one for yourself.
+* The user configuration should be named as `coc-settings.json` and placed inside folder `$VIMCONFIG` or `$XDG_CONFIG_HOME/nvim` or `$HOME/.config/nvim`, for Linux/MaxOS user, the file could be created by

+        echo -e '{\n  "$schema": "https://raw.githubusercontent.com/neoclide/coc.nvim/master/data/schema.json"\n}'\
+        > ~/.config/nvim/coc-settings.json

+    '$schema' is used for provide intellisense for json server.

 * The project configuration should be named with `coc-settings.json` and would be resolve in directory `.vim`.
 Just after vim started, COC would look up from current directory of vim to find it.

 The active configuration would be a merged result from 'default', 'user' and 'project' configuration file, **the later one have higher priority**.

-You don't have to create a configuration file from sketch, copy [settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json) to get start.
+If your want to know all exists settings, check out[settings.json](https://github.com/neoclide/coc.nvim/blob/master/settings.json).

 ## Default COC preferences